-Pride events are joyous and inclusive celebrations and the vast majority are family-friendly and community-oriented, and many are incorporating these elements into their online experiences.
-With that said, the events can include sexually explicit content and partial nudity which is not intended for children’s consumption, and the topics at hand can be challenging for them to understand.
-Even with challenging content (that can be addressed in constructive and educational ways), I feel it’s important for ally families to show up to these virtual events with their children and focus on teachable moments all month long to support the LGBTQIA+ community, which continues to fight for equal rights for all human beings.
+Pride events are joyous and inclusive celebrations, and the vast majority are family-friendly and community-oriented.
+With that said, the events can include sexually explicit content and partial nudity, which is not intended for children’s consumption, and the topics at hand can be challenging for them to understand.
+Even with challenging content (that can be addressed in constructive and educational ways), I feel it’s important for ally families to show up to these events with their children and focus on teachable moments all month long to support the LGBTQIA+ community, which continues to fight for equal rights for all human beings.

-As a first-time attendee at an in-person event, I remember being more concerned than I had expected about my kids seeing something that would make them feel uncomfortable.
-And although it will be easier to know if a virtual event is child-friendly, there is still a chance your child may see or hear something they are not familiar with — especially if they’re exploring an online event unsupervised.
-The best way to address this concern regarding an online event is head-on, by talking to your kids beforehand about things they might see or words they are hearing, and then letting them ask questions.
+As a first-time attendee at an event, I remember being more concerned than I had expected about my kids seeing some nudity and displays of sexuality that might surprise them.
+The best way to address this concern regarding an event is head-on, by talking to your kids beforehand about things they might see or words they might hear, and then letting them ask questions.
 Your level of honesty with them is up to your discretion.
-It’s important to know your child’s limits and maturity level while letting them enjoy online Pride events.
-The most important thing is to give them your support and offer to turn off the event if anything makes them feel uncomfortable.
+It’s important to know your child’s limits and maturity level while letting them enjoy Pride events.

 Rainbows and glitter for all

-Part of the fun for kids is being involved in the excitement of Pride celebrations — even if they’ve gone online!
+Part of the fun for kids is being involved in the excitement of Pride celebrations.
 Make clothing, stickers, Pride flags, beads and accessories available to your kids to help them feel included.
-Plus, who doesn’t like to wear rainbows and glitter?
+Plus, who doesn’t like to adorn themselves with rainbows and glitter?
 As a parent, make sure you dress up and join in on the fun, too.
-This is a fun and easy way to make the virtual event feel even more inclusive and provide a positive experience that kids will remember.
+This is an easy way to make the event feel even more inclusive and to provide a positive experience that kids will remember.

 Our kids are always watching us, and whether we like it or not, they tend to follow our example.
 One way to lead by example as an ally during Pride month (and always!) is by eliminating discriminatory language and using inclusive language.
-Take some time to learn appropriate terminology (the ABC’s of the LGBTQ’s) and use people’s preferred pronouns.
+Take some time to learn the appropriate terminology and use people’s preferred pronouns.
 It’s very important to never ever make jokes at the expense of the LGBTQIA+ community — that goes against everything else you’re working toward as an ally.
 So, watch your language!